-Funds are available to assist first-year or continuing students who are married or single parents enrolled in degree programs who demonstrate financial need.
-Both members of the married couple must be enrolled full-time with at least eight credits in Fall & Winter terms and six credits in Spring term, not including credits taken for audit.
+Funds are available to assist first-year or continuing students who are married (to another student) or single parents enrolled in degree programs who demonstrate financial need.
+Both members of the married couple must be enrolled full-time with at least seven credits in Fall & Winter terms and six credits in Spring term, not including credits taken for audit.
 The amounts of the awards vary according to need and number of applications received each year.
 Applications, deadlines and award dates will be posted on The Seattle School website during the Spring term of each academic year.
-All Family Fee Waiver Assistance recipients must maintain Satisfactory Progress as outlined in our academic policy.
+All Family Fee Waiver Assistance recipients must maintain Satisfactory Academic Progress as outlined in this catalog.